secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Information Security Foundations/Introduction to Windows Command Line/PowerShell/Networking Management from the CLI.md

 - [Windows Remote Management (WinRM)](https://docs.microsoft.com/en-us/windows/win32/winrm/portal) can be configured using dedicated PowerShell cmdlets and we can enter into a PowerShell interactive session as well as issue commands on remote Windows target(s).
 We will notice that WinRM is more commonly enabled on Windows Server operating systems, so IT admins can perform tasks on one or multiple hosts.
 It's enabled by default in Windows Server.
 - Because of the increasing demand for the ability to remotely manage and automate tasks on Windows systems, we will likely see WinRM enabled on more & more Windows desktop operating systems (Windows 10 & Windows 11) as well.
 When WinRM is enabled on a Windows target, it listens on logical ports `5985` & `5986`.
 - #### Enabling & Configuring WinRM
-- WinRM can be enabled on a Windows target using the following commands:
+	- WinRM can be enabled on a Windows target using the following commands.
 ```powershell-session
 PS C:\WINDOWS\system32> winrm quickconfig